aslamhus/aslamhus/README.md

 I wrote a series of PHP classes to solve these problems and stich the videos together on the server using FFMPEG.

-### PHP QueryBuilder and Database Classes
+### PHP QueryBuilder, Database and Search Classes

-I wrote my own Database, Search and Query Builder classes, focussing on a fluent interface design to allow method chaining that both simplifies and allows for complex MYSQL queries.
+I wrote my own Database, Search and Query Builder classes, focusing on a fluent design that enables method chaining to facilitate MYSQL queries.
 I tried to balance flexibiltiy with complexity, leaving room to scale the classes for more sophisticated queries, while also avoiding unncessary bloat.
-The higher level Search Class allow me to perform both FULLTEXT match...against searches and searches that leverage the LIKE operator with wildcards.
+I chose PDO as the database interface layer.
+The higher level Search Class allows me to perform both FULLTEXT match...against searches and searches that leverage the LIKE operator with wildcards.
 I enjoyed writing with the fluent design pattern because it makes the code both readable and flexible.

 ### React piano keyboard